structurizr/structurizr.github.io/commands/03-server/51-workspace-api.md

 - PUT `/api/workspace/{workspaceId}/images/{filename}` (put image - [push](/push))
 - PUT `/api/workspace/{workspaceId}/branch/{branch}/images/{filename}` (put image to branch - [push](/push))

+> Please note that the [old CLI](/cli) is not compatible with this new version of the API.

 ## HTTP headers

 Requests should include the following HTTP headers: